 - Make your website load fast.
 Users like it when you don’t keep them waiting.
 Improve your website speed, and they’ll be more eager to look around on your site and become your customers.
 Page load time affects a site’s rankings, as well.

-Run a test on your site in WebCEO’s Mobile Optimization tool and see how well it’s doing.
+Run a test on your site in WebCEO’s Speed Optimization tool (in the Mobile tab) and see how well it’s doing.

 7. Start a blog on your site

-A good ecommerce site closes a sale quickly.
+SEO aside, a good ecommerce site must be able to close a sale quickly.
 If a page takes its time to convince a visitor to buy, it’s not going to work; visitors would rather just get what they came for and move on.
 That’s why it’s better to leave long-winded descriptions of your products to pages that aren’t directly involved in sales.
 That’s right: this part of online shop SEO is better suited for a blog.

 A blog post with interesting and valuable information can be a prolific source of extra traffic, especially when written by a marketer who knows how to sell her product.
 Social media may amplify the effect even further, so enable the option to share your posts.

 Link building does more than just move your website up in rankings.
 Backlinks bring you users from other sites.
 They also help you grow your store’s authority and reputation.
 That’s only if they are quality backlinks, of course.
 So what can you do to earn them?

 - The obvious way: Create valuable content on your website.
 Google’s goal is to make the best pieces of content easy to find, so only this kind of content gets the most backlinks.
 Prioritize value for users when you work on your site’s pages, and you are off to a good start.
 An example of valuable content on an ecommerce site is a discount offer or a tutorial.